-Once the x vector of opinions is updated with the new attack action (with θ) and attenuated due to old stages (through Φ), the opinion dynamics algorithm is executed to identify the affected areas of nodes and the level of severity of these attacks.
-However, although this gives insight of the location of threats (as it is visualized in the experimentation section), it would be also necessary to obtain an overall value of the network health from the opinion dynamics processing.
+Once the x vector of opinions is updated with the new attack action (with θ) and attenuated due to old stages (through Φ), the Opinion Dynamics algorithm is executed to identify the affected areas of nodes and the level of severity of these attacks.
+However, although this gives insight of the location of threats (as it is visualized in the experimentation section), it would be also necessary to obtain an overall value of the network health from the Opinion Dynamics processing.
 Therefore, we have created the so-called delta indicator, which represents a global anomaly value and is computed in the COMPUTEDELTA function.
 This value is calculated with the weighted average of opinions by the amount of agents that hold the same detected abnormality, as described in Algorithm 3.
 However, since this aggregated value is dependent on the number of agents to calculate the average, in practice we can compute it over different sections of the network (i.e., IT or OT), thereby increasing its granularity.
 Using these values, we can quickly know the overall anomaly degree of every portion of the network.
+These algorithms and the approach itself are validated in the following.